singingwolfboy/flask-dance/docs/how-oauth-works.rst

 1. The client visits the consumer at a special URL, indicating that they want to connect to the provider with OAuth.
-Typically, there is a button on the consumer's website labeled "Log In with Twitter" or similar, which takes the user to this special URL.
+Typically, there is a button on the consumer's website labeled "Log In with Google" or similar, which takes the user to this special URL.

 2. The consumer tells the provider that they're about to do the OAuth dance.